espadrine/sc/doc/Readme.md

 - POST requests with enctype multipart/form-data.
 This one uses the same API as [formidable](https://github.com/felixge/node-formidable) for file objects.

+Before downloading POST Ajax data, you can hook a function up using the following code:

+    camp.ajaxReq.on('getinfo', function(ask) { … });

+That can be useful to give information about the progress of an upload, for instance, using `ask.form.on('progress', function(bytesReceived, bytesExpected) {})`.

 ### EventSource

 I promised earlier that Server-Sent Events were a breeze in ScoutCamp.
 They